ten-protocol/ten-documentation/docs/testnet/for-validators/running-a-node.md

 ---
 # Running a TEN Validator Node on Azure

 This guide provides detailed instructions to set up and manage a TEN Validator Node on Azure using Terraform and Ansible.
-Due to TEN’s reliance on SGX architecture and cloud-specific security assurances, all current deployments are limited to cloud infrastructure to mitigate risks associated with physical attacks.
+Due to TEN’s use of SGX architecture and cloud-specific security assurances, all current deployments are limited to cloud infrastructure to mitigate risks associated with physical attacks.
 A proof-of-cloud assertion, provided by TEN, certifies the security and reliability of each validator node running in the cloud.

 ---